uschpc/USC-BackendAI-Testing-Docs/README.md

 # USC-BackendAI-Testing-Docs
 This is a documentation related to how to use backend.ai

-Hao: Backend.ai Overview & Software modules
+Hao: Backend.ai Overview & Software modules & Request Allocation

 Cesar: Data Management